Shop now & save up to 80% on medication

 Humalog Insulin Pen: Timing, Safety, and Daily Checks

-A Humalog insulin pen is a prescription mealtime insulin device that delivers insulin lispro, a rapid-acting insulin used to help manage blood glucose around meals.
-It matters because rapid insulin…
+A Humalog insulin pen is a prescription device for insulin lispro, a rapid-acting mealtime insulin used to help manage blood glucose around food.
+It can start working quickly, so safe…

 Read More